SkyeShark/SeedThree/README.md

 [MIT](LICENSE)

-By SkyeShark (Utah Teapot) and Claudes
+By SkyeShark (Utah Teapot) and Claudes.

-Not originally inspired by [EZ-Tree](https://github.com/dgreenheck/ez-tree) but subsequent post-release features were!
+Not originally inspired by [EZ-Tree](https://github.com/dgreenheck/ez-tree) but subsequent post-release features were.